Betty Dubiner: Early life

-Betty Vivian Zimmerman was born on 3 June 1912, in London, Ontario, Canada to Bessie Z. (née Sickind) and Alexander Zimmerman.
+Bettina Vivian Dubiner was born on 3 June 1912, in London, Ontario, Canada to Bessie Z. (née Sickind) and Alexander Zimmerman.
 Her mother, died upon Zimmerman's birth and her father, traveled often as a salesman.
-She was raised by an aunt and uncle in Ontario and began a modeling career in Toronto.
+She was raised by an aunt and uncle in Ontario and began a modelling career in Toronto.
 For a period prior to her marriage, she lived in New York City as worked as a buyer for a fashion company.
 On 30 June 1935 in Hamilton, Ontario, she married Samuel Dubiner, a toy manufacturer.
 In Canada, the couple were active in Betar and were involved in the Canadian League for a Free Palestine.